At university you can explore your interests, inside and outside of the classroom.

 Windsor’s Multi-Faith Space is intended to serve all students, staff and faculty.
 The space supports the diversity of the university community.

-You can access child care through the Great Beginnings Child-Centred Co-operative.
+Child care is available at the Great Beginnings Child-Centred Co-operative.
 It operates a preschool program designed to provide positive learning experiences to children who are 16 months to 6 years old.